IBM-Cloud/docs/services/IoT/devices/device_mgmt/index.md

-## Notify attribute changes
+## Notify Attribute Changes requests
 {: #observations-notify}

-{{site.data.keyword.iot_short_notm}} can make an observation request for a specific attribute or a set of values.
+{{site.data.keyword.iot_short_notm}} can make an observation request for a specific attribute or a set of values by using the Notify Attribute Changes request type.
 When the value of the attribute or attributes changes, the device must send a notification that contains the latest value.

 The value of the `field_name` parameter is the name of the attribute that changed, and the `field_value` is the current value of the attribute.
 The attribute can be a complex field.
 If multiple values in a complex field are updated as a result of a single operation, only a single notification message is sent.

 When the notify request is processed successfully, the value of the `rc` parameter is set to `200`.
 If the request is not correct, the value of the `rc` parameter is set to `400`.
 If the parameter that is specified in the notify request is not observed, the value of the `rc` parameter is set to `404`.

-**Important:** Devices must implement observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update).
+**Important:** Devices must implement observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update) request types.

-### Topic
+### Topic for a Notify Attribute Change request

-A device publishes this request to the following topic:
+A device publishes a Notify Attribute Change request to the following topic:

 ```
 iotdevice-1/notify
 ```

-### Message format
+### Message format for a Notify Attribute Change request

 Request format: